Idearia/wordpress-analytics/README.md

 ## DESCRIPTION
-Install *Wordpress Analytics* on your website to track user activity beyond simple page views and to reflect Wordpress taxonomy structure in Google Analytics.
+Install *Wordpress Analytics* on your website to track on Google Analytics user activity beyond simple pageviews, and to allow simple communication of Wordpress taxonomies and custom fields.

 So far *Wordpress Analytics* supports the following features: